AlirezaXdehghan/AlirezaXdehghan/README.md

  **I am open to**:

-- any software development internship oppurtunities,
+- any software development work oppurtunities,
 - innovative machine learning projects,
 - any kind of research or fun projects on Algorithmic trading
 - Talking!